mspnp/aks-baseline/12-cleanup.md

 ## Automation

 Before you can automate a process, it's important to experience the process in a bit more raw form as was presented here.
 That experience allows you to understand the various steps, inner- & cross-team dependencies, and failure points along the way.
 However, the steps provided in this walkthrough are not specifically designed with automation in mind.
-It does present a perspective on some common seperation of duties often encountered in organizations, but that might not align with your organization.
+It does present a perspective on some common separation of duties often encountered in organizations, but that might not align with your organization.

 Now that you understand the components involved and have identified the shared responsibilities between your team and your greater organization, you are encouraged to build repeatable deployment processes around your final infrastructure and cluster bootstrapping.
 Refer to the [AKS baseline automation guidance](https://github.com/Azure/aks-baseline-automation#aks-baseline-automation) to learn how GitHub Actions combined with Infrastructure as Code can be used to facilitate this automation.
 That guidance is based on the same architecture foundations you've walked through here.